inpsyde/vip-composer-plugin/README.md

 is shorter to type and easier to remember.

-Another option that controls the download of WordPress is `--skip-vip-mu-plugins`.
+Another option that controls the download of Vip Go MU plugins is `--skip-vip-mu-plugins`.

-This option tells the command to **never download VIP MU plugins**.
+This option tells the command to **never download VIP Go MU plugins**.
 Can only be used in combination with `--local`.
-This is useful when MU plugins are not there (never download or deleted by hand), but one wants to save the time necessary to download them, for any reason.
+This is useful when MU plugins are not there (never downloaded or deleted by hand), but one wants to save the time necessary to download them, for any reason.

 Must be noted that if MU plugins are not there and `--skip-vip-mu-plugins` is used, the local installation will not be functional.